Sapphire Quality Factors

 The finest star is distinct, centered on the top of the stone, and visible from a reasonable distance, about arm’s length.
 The star’s quality should be the same when viewed from all directions.

-The rays should be uniform in strength, reach from one side to the other, and intersect at the top of the stone.
-They should be straight, not fuzzy, wavy, or broken, and they should contrast strongly against the background color.
+Ideally, the rays should be uniform in strength, reach from girdle to girdle on the cabochon, and intersect at the top center of the stone.
+The best stars are straight, not fuzzy, wavy, or broken.
+The reflective stars should contrast strongly against the gemstone’s bodycolor.
 The star should also have elegant “movement.”
-This means that, as you rock the stone, the star should move smoothly across the surface with no dead spots.
+This means that, as you rock the stone, the star should appear to move smoothly across the surface.

 The best and most expensive star corundum is semi-transparent, with just enough silk to create a well-defined star.
 Too much silk can harm transparency and also lead to poor color, lowering the value of the stone considerably.